shrunk-scott/lightning/README.md

 - `noiseFloorLevel`: Current noise floor level, in µVrms.
 - `outdoorMode`: `true` if the detector is switched to outdoor mode.
 In outdoor mode, a higher noise floor level voltage is used for suppressing disturbers.
 If the LED is blinking blue, you can try to enable the outdoor mode to make the device less sensitive for disturbers.
 - `watchdogThreshold`: Current watchdog threshold, see AS3935 datasheet.
-- `minimumNumberOfLightning`: Minimum number of lightnings until a lightning detected event is triggered.
+- `minimumNumberOfLightning`: Minimum number of lightning events until a lightning detected event is triggered.
 - `spikeRejection`: Current spike rejection, see AS3935 datasheet.
 - `statusLed`: If `true`, the status LED displays signal quality and detected lightnings.
 If `false`, the status LED will only display important system states (WLAN disconnected, calibration in progress) and is turned off otherwise.
 - `blueBrightness`: Maximum brightness of the blue LED indicating the noise floor level.